umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 Any changes to Umbraco content and schema is a lot easier to do from the backoffice, but if it is file-based UmbPack is quicker.
 :::

-If you have a look back in your your solution you will notice there is an almost empty package.xml file in the root:
+If you have a look back in your solution you will notice there is an almost empty package.xml file in the root:

 ![Package.xml file in root][packagexml]